dfs5/F5CIS/CIS/3_CIS/README.md

 ## Preparation
+This lab is based on https://github.com/mdditt2000/k8s-bigip-ctlr/blob/main/user_guides/ingresslink/nodeport/README.md

+I recommend watching this Demo on [YouTube](https://www.youtube.com/watch?v=wi7vVZWHyxE) to better understand the idea of IngressLink using NodePort.

-Note: On BIG-IP create a parition called 'k8s-01'
+On BIG-IP create a parition called 'k8s-01'

 Create the Proxy Protocol iRule on Bigip: \
 Note: Proxy Protocol is only required for IngressLink